-Copy the URL: https://assess.scsa.wa.edu.au into the address bar of your browser.
+Copy the URL https://assess.scsa.wa.edu.au into the address bar of your browser.
 Press Enter on the keyboard.

-Once the site has loaded, carefully copy the username and password from the sheet with your student login details into the login box, read and agree to the OLNA Student Agreement and log in.
+Once the site has loaded, carefully copy the username and password from the sheet with your student login details into the login box, take the time to read and then agree to the OLNA Student Agreement before you log in.